quicbit-js/test-kit/readme.md

 or [tape](https://github.com/substack/tape).

 Enriches tape or tap (your choice) with productivity functions.
-Most notable is probably tableAssert(), which can greatly decrease test clutter.
+Most notable is probably table_assert(), which can greatly decrease test clutter.

 test-kit adds new functions to the callback argument (named 't', below), where they are most accessible in your tests.